The Ideal Membership Problem and Abelian Groups: Introduction

 \paragraph{Applications in other proof systems.} The bit complexity of various (semi)algebraic proof systems is another link that connects approximation algorithms and the IMP.
 As is easily seen, if the degree of polynomials $\vc hk$ in a proof $f_0=h_1f_1+\dots+h_kf_k$ is bounded, their coefficients can be found by representing this identity through a system of linear equations.
 A similar approach is used in other (semi)algebraic proof systems such as Sum-of-Squares (\Sos), in which bounded degree proofs can be expressed through an SDP program.
 Thus, if in addition to low degree the system of linear equations or the SDP program has a solution that can be represented with a polynomial number of bits (thus having low \emph{bit complexity}), a proof can be efficiently found.

 However, O'Donnell~\cite{ODonnell17} proved that low degree of proofs does not necessarily imply its low bit complexity.
 He presented a collection of polynomials that admit bounded degree \Sos\ proofs of nonnegativity, all such proofs involve polynomials with coefficients of exponential length.
 This means that the standard methods of solving SDPs such as the Ellipsoid Method would take exponential time to complete.
 Raghavendra and Weitz \cite{RaghavendraW17} suggested some sufficient conditions on combinatorial ideals that guarantee a low bit complexity \Sos\ proof exists whenever a low degree one does.
 Two of these conditions hold for the majority of combinatorial problems, and the third one is so-called $k$-effectiveness of the IMP part of the proof.
-Bulatov and Rafiey \cite{Bulatov20:ideal} showed that for problems where the IMP part is of the form $\IMP(\Gm)$ (to be introduced shortly) only one of the first two conditions remains somewhat nontrivial and $k$-effectiveness is no longer required, as well.
+In \cite{Bulatov20:ideal} we showed that for problems where the IMP part is of the form $\IMP(\Gm)$ (to be introduced shortly) only one of the first two conditions remains somewhat nontrivial and $k$-effectiveness can be replaced with the requirement that a variant of $\IMP(\Gm)$ is solvable in polynomial time.

+\paragraph{The IMP and the CSP.} In this paper we consider IMPs that arise from a specific class of combinatorial problems, the Constraint Satisfaction Problem or the \CSP\ for short.
+In a \CSP\ we are given a set of variables, and a collection of constraints on the values that variables are allowed to be assigned simultaneously.
+The question in a CSP is whether there is an assignment of variables that satisfies all the constraints.
+The CSP provides a general framework for a wide variety of combinatorial problems, and it is therefore very natural to study the IMPs that arise from constraint satisfaction problems.